Court Rules

 Summary

-New York Attorney General Letitia James secured a settlement with Albany ENT & Allergy Services (AENT) after ransomware attacks compromised the medical records of over 200,000 patients.
-AENT failed to maintain adequate data security and did not properly disclose all affected data.
-The settlement requires AENT to pay $1 million in penalties and invest $2.25 million in cybersecurity improvements.
+New York Attorney General Letitia James reached a settlement with Albany ENT & Allergy Services (AENT) over two 2023 ransomware attacks that compromised the medical records of over 200,000 New Yorkers.
+The OAG found AENT failed to maintain reasonable data security safeguards, inadequately oversaw third-party security vendors, and initially failed to disclose all exposed consumer data to the state.
+AENT will pay $1 million in penalties (with $500,000 suspended pending $2.25 million in security investments) and implement comprehensive data security measures including encryption, multi-factor authentication, and vendor oversight.

 Remedy